Below Knee Amputation

-Prosthetic fitting is started once the wound and soft-tissues have healed adequately.
+Prosthetic fitting following a below knee amputation is started once the wound and soft-tissues have healed adequately.
 A prosthetist is a trained expert who coordinates the prosthetic fitting.
 This individual needs to work closely with the patient over a number of months to ensure that the prosthesis fits optimally.
-Initially a preparatory prosthesis is molded and fit.
+Initially, a preparatory prosthesis is molded and fit.
 Patients are encouraged to slowly start walking with support and often begin physical therapy at this time.
-Initially patients can only wear the prosthesis for short periods of time, but gradually this time period increases.
-Over time the amputation stump shrinks from a combination of less swelling and atrophy of the muscles.
-As this occurs more and more stump shrinkers need to be added and the socket of the prosthesis needs to be adjusted.
-When the stump has reached a stable size usually 6-9 months following the amputation a “permanent” prosthesis is made including a new lighter molded socket.
+Initially, patients can only wear the prosthesis for short periods of time, but gradually this time period increases.
+Over time, the amputation stump shrinks from a combination of less swelling and atrophy of the muscles.
+As this occurs, more and more stump shrinkers need to be added and the socket of the prosthesis needs to be adjusted.
+When the stump has reached a stable size, usually 6-9 months following the amputation, a “permanent” prosthesis is made.

-Learning to walk with the prosthesis and rehabilitating muscles and joints that often have not been used normally for many months is critical for a successful result following a below knee amputation.
+Learning to walk with the prosthesis, rehabilitating muscles and joints that often have not been used normally for many months is critical for a successful result, following a below-knee amputation.
 Regular physical therapy is essential.
-Starting with a lot of support (ex a walker) and gradually progressing to improve strength, balance, and endurance will help optimize the results.
-There are often setbacks and patients need to try not to become discouraged when these occur.
-Often the amputation stump will become irritated in localized areas requiring the patient to decrease their activities for a period of time.
-Alterations in the liner and socket of the prosthesis are usually required so regular visits to the prosthetist are common.
+Starting with a lot of support (i.e. a walker) and gradually progressing to improve strength, balance, and endurance will help optimize the results.
+This can be a long and difficult process and there can be setbacks, so patients should seek a strong support network and try to avoid becoming discouraged when these occur.
+There are many support groups online and within local health systems.

 There are a variety of potential complications that can occur following a below knee amputation.
-These include general postsurgical complications as well as more specific complications such as:
+These include general post surgical complications, as well as more specific complications such as:

-Wound healing problems
+- Wound healing problems

-Phantom limb pain
+- Phantom limb pain

-Difficult with prosthetic fitting
+- Difficult with prosthetic fitting

-Decreased function (increased energy expenditure)
+- Decreased function (increased energy expenditure)